atlassian-archive/localstack/.github/PULL_REQUEST_TEMPLATE.md

-**Please refer to the contribution guidelines in the README when submitting PRs.**
+**Please do NOT raise pull requests against this repository.
+See README for details.**